rzerradnapier/devops-project/CodeOfConduct.md

 ## Unacceptable Behaviour
 The following will not be tolerated:
 - Harassment, discrimination, or offensive comments in any form.
-- Ignoring agreed workflows or breaking builds/deployments without notice.
+- Ignoring agreed workflows or breaking builds/deployments without notice or raising a blocker or escalating it to the team.
 - Sharing confidential credentials or security information irresponsibly.
 - Non-collaborative behaviour (ghosting, spamming, or derailing discussions).
-- Ignoring a failed pipeline or deployment for more than 24 hours without raising a blocker or escalating it to the team.

 ## Scope
 This Code of Conduct applies to all team interactions and tools for this project, including: